How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 Does Premenstrual Syndrome (PMS) Affect Blood Sugar (and Vice Versa)?

-Low serotonin can cause irritability, fatigue, depression, and impatience, all symptoms associated with PMS.
-This suggests that women may actually be self-medicating their serotonin dip by increasing their carbohydrate intake.8 In one study, women with PMS had increased consumption of both simple and complex carbohydrates, with a 24% increase in carbohydrates during meals and a 43% increase when snacking.
-Carbohydrates increase the ratio of tryptophan to large amino acids, and tryptophan is the precursor to serotonin.7
+In one study, women with PMS had increased consumption of both simple and complex carbohydrates, with a 24% increase in carbohydrates during meals and a 43% increase when snacking.
+Carbohydrates increase the ratio of tryptophan to large amino acids, the precursor to serotonin.7

 What exactly causes PMS is not clear.
-In some studies, women who experienced PMS had lower levels of blood glucose than women without symptoms, suggesting that low glucose levels may contribute to PMS symptoms.9,10 In another study, women with PMS had higher glucose levels during the luteal phase than women who did not.11
+In some studies, women who experienced PMS had lower levels of blood glucose than women without symptoms, suggesting that low glucose levels may contribute to PMS symptoms.9, 10 In another study, women with PMS had higher glucose levels during the luteal phase than women who did not.11

 Most studies confirm that appetite and cravings are higher right before your periods.
 Therefore, it seems more likely that PMS symptoms are in response to changing serotonin and other brain chemicals rather than changes in blood sugar.